hmc-cs111-fall2016/what-is-a-DSL/context-free.md

 skills and familiarity with the language need more developing).
 Since ContextFree is code that starts with primitive shapes, one must try really hard to mentally divide a non-organic shape into primitive shapes if they want to draw it accurately.
+Making adjustments requires a bit of guess and check then a slow re-render which makes it harder.

 ## How did you learn how to program in this language?

-At first, I began looking through the documentation directly, but quickly realized learning a coding language destined for visual design was better suited for experimentation, so I switched to looking at sample images on the Context Free website.
+At first, I began looking through the documentation directly, but quickly realized learning a DSL destined for visual design was better suited for experimentation, so I switched to looking at sample images on the Context Free website.

-By looking and downloading the source and investigating how the images "worked"&mdash;a combination of reading more of the documentation as needed and experimentally commenting lines out and adjusting values then analyzing its effect on the final image&mdash;I was able to (partially) grasp
+By looking at and downloading the source and investigating how the images "worked"&mdash;a combination of reading more of the documentation as needed and experimentally commenting lines out and adjusting values then analyzing its effect on the final image&mdash;I was able to (partially) grasp